The Bucket Mile

 Proceeds from this virtual race will be split 25/75 between Beasts OCR and the Organization for Autism Research.

 Participants will receive a sweet medal which will be shipped out after the event ends.
 To guarantee that you get a medal, please register by June 4th.
 Yes, I said that twice.
+EDIT: Everyone will get a medal.
+If you register after the initial medal allotment is gone, you will still get a medal, it will just take a bit longer to get to you as another order will be placed.

 Once registered and paid for the event, you can do the virtual race as many times as you like.
 No matter how many times you run the race, your best time will be shown.